laravel-hyperf/laravel-hyperf.com/docs/docs/routing.md

 ```

 ::: info
-This feature is provided via `SwooleTW\Hyperf\Router\Middleware\SubstituteBindings`, and it's disabled by default.
+This feature is provided via `LaravelHyperf\Router\Middleware\SubstituteBindings`, and it's disabled by default.
 You can extend this middleware to customize your resolving behaviors.
 :::

 ### Implicit Enum Binding